naaman10/gatsby-starter-netlify-cms/src/pages/index.md

 description: MPDSS is a new society created by Manchester University dental students.
 More than 1 in 3 five year olds across Greater Manchester experience tooth decay – well above the England national average of 25%.
-Our society aims to educate children in the local area about oral health.
+Our society aims to educate children in the local area about oral health by exploring topics like tooth brushing, diet, and going to the dentist.
 We also arrange specialist dental talks and courses to aid the learning of dental students.
 intro:
   blurbs: